West Market Street United Methodist Church: History

 The congregation of West Market Street United Methodist Church dates back to a group of Methodists living in Greensboro and holding services at the Greensboro Male Academy on Sycamore Street in the 1820s, 12 years after the founding of Greensboro.
 Reverend Peter Doub, who had been recently assigned to the Guildford Circuit, encouraged this group of Methodists to build a church in 1830.
 The cornerstone for a sanctuary was laid on August 14, 1830, and by 1831, the building was completed.
 It was initially known as the Greensboro Methodist Episcopal Church and was the first church building in the small village of Greensboro.
 The congregation consisted of 64 members at this time, 46 of whom were white and 18 of whom were black.

-In 1849, the Greensboro Methodist Episcopal Church decided to build a new sanctuary and a lot on West Market Street was purchased from the Greensboro Female College Trustees; this new church was completed in 1851 and the congregation was now approaching 200.
-In 1866, the names of all the church's black members disappeared from the official roll; it is believed that many of these former members joined St. Matthews, the first Methodist church organized for African Americans in Greensboro.

-As the church grew, the congregation decided to organize several mission churches: one in southeast Greensboro in 1884 which became Centenary; a second in the Proximity mill village (1897), and a third near the new state college for women which became College Place (1899).
-Three others followed in the 20th century: Bethel (1911), Park Place (1920), and Christ (1956).
-The church program grew also, and new initiatives were a Woman's Foreign Missionary Society established in 1879 with 57 charter members and the first children's missionary society called "Busy Bees," organized by Mrs. Sidney Bumpass in 1880.

-In 1892, the congregation decided to build a third sanctuary in 1892, and the current sanctuary was completed in 1898 and dedicated in 1901, when the debt was fully paid.
+A church on West Market Street was completed in 1851.

+Another church was completed in 1898.
 Windows from the German pavilion of the World's Columbian Exposition were used.

-An adjacent Sunday school building was added in 1920.

-In 1930, the congregation had reached 1,922 members and, to celebrate the church's centennial, it published a brief history and held special services.
-In 1932, the Park Place Methodist Episcopal Church, South, voted to merge with West Market Street, due to economic uncertainty during the Great Depression.

-In 1939, the Methodist Episcopal Church, the Methodist Protestant Church, and the Methodist Episcopal Church, South merged to form The Methodist Church.
-Then, in 1968, The Methodist Church and The Evangelical United Brethren Church merged to form The United Methodist Church, so the official name of the church changed to West Market Street United Methodist Church.